smallyunet/konachan-downloader/README.md

 ## ✨ Key Features

-- **🔄 Smart Update**: Automatically checks for new uploads on page 1 and stops once it catches up to your local library.
-No more scanning thousands of old pages!
+- **🔄 Smart Update & Resume**: The ultimate workflow.
+It checks page 1-5 for new uploads.
+If no new images are found, it **automatically jumps** to your last saved "deep" progress (e.g., Page 400) and continues archiving.
 - **⚡ High Performance**: Multi-threaded downloader utilizes full bandwidth.
 - **⏯️ Resumable**: Skips existing files and remembers your last position.
 - **🛡️ Secure**: Defaults to Safe Mode.
 Unsafe Mode supports Cloudflare bypass logic.